 Our research strategy exploits the disciplinary mix within Archaeology and Ancient History at Leicester, developing new ideas in innovative ways.
 Our cutting edge research is currently focused on the following research themes:

 - Big Antiquity: Pushing the boundaries of the classical antiquity.
 From the marginalised poor of Rome to the ‘barbarian’ neighbours of the Greeks, we are redefining the classical.

-- Active Heritage: The past in the present, from the destruction of archaeological sites in the 21st century to recovering the silenced voices of the socially and historically marginalised.
+- Diverse Heritage: The past in the present, from the destruction of archaeological sites in the 21st century to recovering the silenced voices of the socially and historically marginalised.